bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/setup.md

 ![](https://cdn.bigprof.com/appgini-desktop/help/setup-admin-settings.png)

-After saving the changes, you\'ll see this confirmation page:
+After saving the changes, you'll see this confirmation page:

 ![](https://cdn.bigprof.com/appgini-desktop/help/setup-admin-saved.png)

-If you\'d like to have a look on the generated table pages, Click \"Sign Out\", and then click the \"Go to user\'s area\" link from the following page.
+If you'd like to have a look on the generated table pages, Click \"Sign Out\", and then click the \"Go to user's area\" link from the following page.

 For more information about using the admin area and managing users,